Searching for Harper Lee’s Lost Book About a Serial Killer

 “There were a constellation of things that made it difficult for her to write—alcohol, a depressive attitude, her choice of things to write,” says Cep.
 “Beginning in the ’60s, she was stymied by the public reception of Mockingbird, and how to do it again.”
 Or, as Cep puts it in her book, “Lee wasn’t just struggling with a second novel; she was struggling with everything.”

-So the Burns trial was a perfect opportunity for Lee to return to her home state—she had been living primarily in Manhattan for years—and dig deep into a good story, one she hoped to turn into a work of literary non-fiction, a la her friend Truman Capote’s In Cold Blood.
+So the Burns trial was a perfect opportunity for Lee to return to her home state—she had been living primarily in Manhattan for years—and dig deep into a good story, one she hoped to turn into a work of literary non-fiction, as her friend Truman Capote had done with In Cold Blood.

 But Lee quickly ran into roadblocks.
 Even though Radney had given her all his files on the case, she did not regard him as a reliable narrator.
 She could dig up very little backstory for Maxwell, and she had a serious lack of familiarity with the lives of African-Americans.
 In fact, Lee’s racial attitudes were defined by being a white woman growing up in small town Alabama in the ’30s (the setting of Mockingbird), and, says Cep, “her fiction is somewhat autobiographical, she was struggling to break away from this racism.
 I think she had conservative impulses, and the compartmentalized life she led, in New York and Alabama, that speaks to her unsettledness.”